How to Price a Tour

 What hotel are we staying at?
 If you are not familiar with the hotel, ask about its location.
 Staying in New Jersey, or the Garment District, is NOT the same as staying in the heart of the theater district or by Lincoln Center.
 Often tour operators will promise you will be staying in a “centrally located 3-star hotel”.
 What does centrally located really mean?
 What does 3-star really mean?
 We recommend never booking a group tour without a written guarantee of the specific hotel in which your group will be staying.
 If you are dealing with a tour operator who can’t provide you with that kind of guarantee – find someone else to help you.

 What shows are we GUARANTEED tickets to?
 What is the location of those seats?
 One of the biggest factors in pricing a performing arts tour is the location of seating and selection of specific performances.
 Can your tour operator guarantee, in writing, that you have tickets to your preferred shows?
 Can they tell you what area of the theater your seats are in?
-There is a huge difference in hearing “We have confirmed seats in the Orchestra for Hamilton and Dear Evan Hansen" and “Tickets to Two Musicals.”
+There is a huge difference in hearing “We have confirmed seats in the Orchestra for Hamilton, Moulin Rouge, and Dear Evan Hansen" and “Tickets to Three Musicals.”
 The most common complaint we hear from teachers is that before working with us, they often did not get to see the shows they requested, or they did not get the type of seats they expected.
 A reputable tour operator will tell you what they can guarantee, and what is pending.
 It is not unusual for a tour proposal to leave some for future confirmation, especially when it comes to performance tickets.
 New shows are announced all the time, and shows sometimes close before anticipated.
 That being said, a tour operator should always be able to guarantee the category of seating your group will receive, even if you may choose your shows at a later date.
-Never accept a tour itinerary that says “tickets to 3 Broadway shows” unless you really don't want to confirm some of your shows in advance.
+Don’t accept a tour itinerary that says “tickets to 3 Broadway shows” unless you really don't want to confirm some of your shows in advance.
 Find out: what shows (when possible), what type of shows if the specific shows are not yet confirmed (because musicals are typically more expensive than plays, opera tickets are more expensive than tickets to the ballet, etc.); and always get a guarantee of the seating locations/price category or you may be in for an unwelcome surprise.

 How many and what day tours are included as part of the program?
 Many brochures list multiple sights and neighborhood tours as being included in a tour program when in fact, it would be impossible to tour all of them in a few days.
 Others indicate ‘visits’ to neighborhoods which really aren’t really tours at all.
 Make sure you have complete control over your day tours, and that your tour coordinator is willing to work with you to customize your program based on your interests.
 You’ll quickly find that when you start customizing the pre-priced packages offered by some companies, they aren’t quite the bargains that they may have seemed to be!